 This process of determining a parent’s obligation to his or her children’s higher education is much less cut-and-dried than basic child support is, but it is a factor that deserves careful attention and that the court will examine closely – in relation to your exact circumstances.

 As of 2016, the courts incorporate extensive college costs in their calculations, including:

 - Two standardized college entrance exams, such as the ACT and SAT

 - A standardized college prep course for entrance exams (a recent addition)

 - College fees and tuition

 - Medical costs (including health insurance)

 If You Have Post-Divorce College Expense Concerns, Contact an Experienced Rolling Meadows Divorce Attorney Today

 College is an important part of your children’s futures, and planning ahead is critical to ensuring that you can swing the expense when the time comes.
-The dedicated legal team at the Law Offices of Martin A. Delaney III, Ltd. in Rolling Meadows will work closely with you to help guarantee that your children’s higher education isn’t overlooked in the process.
+The dedicated legal team at the Delaney Heckman in Rolling Meadows will work closely with you to help guarantee that your children’s higher education isn’t overlooked in the process.
 Our experienced divorce attorneys are committed to helping you obtain a divorce decree that protects you and your children’s rights into the future.
 We’re here to help, so please don’t hesitate to contact us for more information today.